How to articulate a visual language system in a level design environment

 - Consistency across the entire composition: All walls are 4 meters in height, all small covers are 1 meter tall, all tall covers are 2 meters tall, all climbing boxes are 3 meters in height.

 - The players will explore this space

 - The players will notice the affordances and the problems they have to solve

 - Use the affordances to solve the problems

-When offering consistent metrics set to the player the player will start noticing these things in the world around him.
+When offering consistent metrics set to the player will start noticing these things in the world around him.

-Humans have an incredible ability to recognize patterns in the environment and based on this the player can differentiate between:
+Humans have an incredible ability to recognise patterns in the environment, and based on this, and the player can differentiate between:

 - Cover spots

 - Spaces he can crawl trough